seal331/hidens-website/CONTRIBUTING.md

 `SERVE_JS`, Serves JavaScript content.

+`APRILFOOLS_2022`, Enables the April Fools day holiday page that was used in 2022.

-`APRILFOOLS`, Enables the April Fools day holiday page.
+`APRILFOOLS_2023`, Enables the April Fools day holiday page that will be used in 2023.

 You must create `settings_local.py` to start the server.
 However, you do not need to add content the the file.